 Readings: Ezekiel 37:12-14; Romans 8:8-11; John 11:14-45

 The seed must die in order to give life to a plant.
-This image reminds us that our earthly existence will come to an end, but from that apparent annihilation, resurrected life can come forth, as promised by the Lord and shown by His own Resurrection from the dead.
+This image reminds us that our earthly existence will come to an end, but from that apparent annihilation, resurrected life can come forth, as promised by the Lord and shown by his own resurrection from the dead.
 It is especially prefigured in the raising of Lazarus from the tomb, which Latin or Roman Catholics recall each year the Sunday before Palm Sunday.
-Eastern Catholic and Orthodox Christians recount the raising of Lazarus on the day before Palm Sunday.
+Eastern Catholic and Orthodox Christians recount the raising of Lazarus the day before Palm Sunday.

 In either case, the story of Lazarus’ return to life is placed in the Christian liturgy quite close to Holy Week when we especially ponder each year the mystery of Christ’s saving death and resurrection.
 Just as Lazarus, who was dead and in a tomb for some days was raised to new life by Christ, so too each of us can experience resurrected life in Jesus Christ.
 Resurrection from the dead is the basis our hope and the cause of our rejoicing even in the face of death.

 In other words, we Christians believe that death is not the end of our existence.
 Our life changes at death but does not end.
-In fact our death is the entrance into a new and eternal life which lasts for ever.
-The Sacred Scriptures of our Church are an exclamation of life, of resurrection, of dwelling in God and ultimately in the Holy Trinity of Persons: Father, Son and Holy Spirit.
+In fact, our death is the entrance into a new and eternal life which lasts for ever.
+The sacred scriptures of our Church are an exclamation of life, of resurrection, of dwelling in God and ultimately in the Holy Trinity of Persons, Father, Son and Holy Spirit.

 The three Scripture readings for this Sunday proclaim clearly the call of life.
 From Ezekiel the Prophet we hear, “Thus says the Lord God: O my people, I will open your graves and have you rise from them.”
 And further, “I will put my spirit in you that you may live.”
 Could there be more encouraging words?

-In the second lesson for this Sunday Saint Paul says, “If the Spirit of Him who raised Jesus from the dead dwells in you, then He who raised Christ from the dead will bring your mortal bodies to life also through His Spirit dwelling in you.”
+In the second lesson for this Sunday Saint Paul says, “If the Spirit of him who raised Jesus from the dead dwells in you, then he who raised Christ from the dead will bring your mortal bodies to life also through his Spirit dwelling in you.”
 What great news for the follower of Jesus Christ, called to be part of God’s kingdom here on earth and in the world to come.

 Finally, in the Gospel this Sunday we find the gloriously encouraging words of the Redeemer: “I am the resurrection and the life: whoever believes in me, though he should die, will come to life; and whoever is alive and believes in me will never die.”

 Jesus’ life and mission led to death for the salvation of the world.
-Christ died because He loved to the extreme, always seeking to do God’s will for the good of the human race.
+Christ died because he loved to the extreme, always seeking to do God’s will for the good of the human race.
 We may lack a firm belief in this at times, since the mystery of God becoming a human being and redeeming us transcends that which we can easily perceive with our senses.
 Christ walked upon this earth, yet it takes faith to see in him the promised Redeemer and the ultimate desire of all peoples.

 May the Lord increase our faith and encourage us to persevere in doing good, living in faith, hope and love.